onepointfive-REAL/ArduinoNowPlayingVLC/README.md

 # ArduinoNowPlayingVLC
 Shows currently playing songs/video names from VLC

+⚠️ **Note:** This project requires Python to be installed and added to your system's PATH.

 # Q&A

 **Q:** The device showed me a link.
 What do I do here?